TEMPORARY PASSPORT ARRANGEMENTS DURING CORONAVIRUS (COVID-19) PANDEMIC

 Please ensure that your photographs:

-- comply with these strict guidelines
+- comply with the strict Camera Operator Guidelines

 - were taken in the last six months